 Hence, the best means of transportation for commuters who live outside the city is by car, or to travel to the nearest metropolitan stop which is more reliable and quick.

 Milan is now embarking on a three-year carpooling trial to reduce the number of circulating cars and pollution within the city by offering free parking in Milan to residents.
-Carpooling is a mode of transport already experimented on long journeys – with existing Carpooling service like Blablar Car that connects travellers to a driver plying their way within Italy.
+Carpooling is a mode of transport already experimented on long journeys – with existing Carpooling services like Blablar Car that connects travellers to a driver plying their way within Italy.

-For people who decide to make their cars available for friends and colleagues who travel the same route to get to Milan, they will need to register at the carpooling platform once the list of the accredited carpooling platforms is available.
+For people who decide to make their cars available for friends and colleagues who travel the same route to get to Milan, they will need to register at the carpooling platform once the list of accredited carpooling platforms is available.

 The city has announced a total of fifty-one free parking stalls at the interchange parking areas of Quarto Oggiaro and Crescenzago; and three places available in each of the car parks of Caterina da Forlì, Famagosta, Cascina Gobba, and Rogoredo.
 There are plans to increase the parking stalls over the years if the initial trial phase is successful.